cstothart/SubredditScraper/README.md

 Note: This script was built for automated use.
-For example, you can upload the script to an Amazon Web Services EC2 instance and schedule the script to run every x number of hours or minutes using Windows Task Scheduler.
+For example, you can upload the script to an Amazon Web Services EC2 instance and schedule the script to run every x number of hours or minutes using a cron job.